NinoBrun/minecraft-data-pack-generator/README.md

 ## Customization

-Feel free to modify the `styles.css` file to change the appearance of the webpage, or update `scripts.js` to add new features and interactivity.
+Feel free to modify the `styles.css` file to change the appearance of the webpage, or update the JavaScript files to add new features and interactivity.

 ## License